azimuth-cloud/azimuth-config/docs/debugging/zenith-services.md

     Heartbeat information for an individual SSH tunnel.
     Each Zenith SSH tunnel has its own lease resource that is regularly updated with a heartbeat.

-If a service is not functioning as expected, we should check the state of the CRDs for that service.
+If a Zenith service is not functioning as expected, check the state of the CRDs for that service.

 First, check that the service exists and has an SSH key associated: